QuentinRa/blog.quentinra.dev/info/android/layouts/RecyclerView.md

     override fun onBindViewHolder(holder: ViewHolder, position: Int) {
         // todo: your binding
         holder.myButton.text = items[position].toString()
+        // if you are using data binding (XXXBinding)
+        // try using XXXBinding#executePendingBindings()
+        // to update the view now, allowing the recycler view
+        // to compute correct size ajustement
     }

     override fun getItemCount(): Int {